 The time spent traveling to and from the sample collection site and providing breath or urine samples as directed by the employer isn’t safety-sensitive.

 Self-employed CMV drivers not leased to a motor carrier are required by FMCSA to join a random drug and alcohol testing program that meets FMCSA requirements.
-Smaller companies, including owner-operators sign up as a member of a consortium (an association of drivers).
+Owner operators sign up as a member of a consortium (an association of drivers).

 Reasonable Suspicion Alcohol Test for Drivers